yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 These commands allow the usage of the following flags:

-- `--payment_service_addr` to specify the address of the Batcher Payment Service smart contract.
+- `--batcher_addr` to specify the address of the Batcher Payment Service smart contract.
-- `--rpc_url` to specify the rpc url to be used.
+- `--rpc` to specify the rpc url to be used.
 - `--chain` to specify the chain id to be used.
 Could be holesky or devnet.
 - `--keystore_path` the path to the keystore.
 - `--amount` the number of ethers to transfer to the Batcher.